 “No, Davy!”
 Mike said, holding the little Englishman back.
 “Don’t make him angry!
-You don’t know what he’ll do to you!”
+You don’t know what he’ll do!”

 Jenny and the other three Monkees backed away from Peter.

-“No!
-Please, don’t!”
+“Oh no, don’t!”
 Peter pleaded.
 “I would never hurt you!
-I just want us to be happy!
-Like we used to be!”
+I just want us to be happy—like we used to be!”

 They all stood in silence, Peter on one side of the pad, and everyone else on the other.

-“Please don’t do be like that,” Peter sobbed.
-“We used to be so happy.
-We were a family.”
+“Please don’t be like that,” Peter said.
+“We used to be so happy; we were a family.”

 The three Monkees looked at each other, trying to make sense of what they had just learned about their bandmate.
-They always knew their situation was a bit strange, but they had never thought Peter was in control of it all.
-Now they had a decision to make: could they trust the innocent looking bass player?
+They always knew their situation was a bit strange, but they had never considered that Peter was in control of it all.
+Now they had a decision to make: could they still trust the innocent looking bass player?
 And what would happen to them if they didn’t?